| Masonry Does Something Positive "inside" The Individual Man

 around you think they are important too, and won't laugh at you.
 That's a major reason that Masons enjoy

 For Members Only

-charitable functions, family events, and other lodge activities; and sharing information about members called
+events, and other lodge activities; and the sharing of information about Members called "Brothers," as in

-"Brothers," as in most fraternities who are ill or have some sort of need.
+most fraternities about things like who may be ill or in some sort of need.